(2014) (Joel Kinnaman, Gary Oldman) (PG-13)

 Months after the explosion, Alex is reintroduced to Clara and their young son, David (JOHN PAUL RUTTAN), as well as Alex's former cop partner, Jack Lewis (MICHAEL K. WILLIAMS), who's happy to see him back in action, as is police chief Karen Dean (MARIANNE JEAN-BAPTISTE).
 But Alex is a changed man, especially after Raymond orders Dennett and his assistant, Jae Kim (AIMEE GARCIA), to alter the half-man, half-robot's brain chemistry to temper as much human emotion as possible.
 But as RoboCop starts to clean up the streets of Detroit, there's no stopping his humanity that starts to reemerge.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Teens might be, especially if they're into violent action movies.
+- Teens might be, especially if they're into violent action movies.

-WHY THE MPAA RATED IT: PG-13
+- WHY THE MPAA RATED IT: PG-13

-For intense sequences of action including frenetic gun violence throughout, brief strong language, sensuality and some drug material.
+- For intense sequences of action including frenetic gun violence throughout, brief strong language, sensuality and some drug material.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).